-Although good designers will always be sought after in the marketplace, it’s important for those in the industry to adapt to relevant trends … particularly since the conventional mold of web design is considered by some to be going out of style.
+The industry will always need good designers to adapt to relevant trends — particularly since some say the conventional mold of web design is going out of style.

 Continuing changes in modern web design are quite evident, but it’s important to note that web design isn’t dead — it’s simply changing.
 As a result, web designers need to adapt to the current landscape in order to best serve customer needs.